Food, drink giants plot fightback as India looks to tighten rules

 One government official said the regulator was deliberating whether disclosures about the nutritional value of food should be placed on the front of packages.

-Another labeling proposal under review was a "traffic light" system, where red, yellow and green colours depict nutritional value, similar to one used in the United Kingdom.
+Another labelling proposal under review was a "traffic light" system, where red, yellow and green colours depict nutritional value, similar to one used in the United Kingdom.

 "Traffic light is making (reading labels) simple," Agarwal said.
 "Red people associate with danger, green is okay".